“The Bloody Massacre Perpetrated in King Street Boston” by Paul Revere

 History mostly remembers Paul Revere as the early American Patriot who alerted the Americans that the British troops were coming just before the battle of Lexington and Concord.
 It turns out he was an accomplished artist as well.
 Besides being an exceptional silversmith, he produced many politically charged engravings.

-This hand-colored copper engraving from 1770 titled “The Bloody Massacre Perpetrated in King Street Boston on March 5th, 1770” was done by the early American Patriot, Paul Revere.
+This hand-colored copper engraving from 1770 titled “The Bloody Massacre Perpetrated in King Street Boston on March 5th, 1770” was made by the American, Paul Revere.
 It was modeled after an original illustration by Henry Pelham, a well-known engraver in Boston, that Revere had access to.
 Revere was able to produce this engraving, create copies, and sell them all over Boston within three weeks after the event it depicted took place.

 As it was created to be inflammatory propaganda, it was not a truly accurate rendition of what had happened.
 The British did not line up in formation and shoot into a defenseless crowd and there were many more colonists in the mob that were throwing insults, stones, sticks, and snowballs at the British soldiers.
 However, most people who learned of the Boston massacre had seen this piece and believed that this was how the events unfolded.
 This print popularized the altercation and was one of the first outspoken pieces that helped sway the colonists’ opinions towards more anti-British sentiments.